hyurl/modelar/README.md

-Not all adapters are installed automatically, only `MySQL/MariaDB` (since 3.0.4) are internally included, you must manually install other adapters if you're going to use them.
+Not all adapters are installed automatically, only `MySQL/MariaDB` (since 3.0.4) are internally included, you must manually install other adapters if you want to use them.

 ## What can I do with this module?